 Reading brings many benefits and can also be a great option for those wanting a break from screen time.
 In fact, this study highlighted just how important taking time to yourself away from a screen can be, noting the negative effect that too much screen time can have on sleep patterns.
 To find out more about screen fatigue and how to cut down your screen time, check out our article here.

 If you need some inspiration for what to start reading first, then hopefully something might catch your eye in our articles; 16 crime and mystery books that you won’t be able to put down or 27 of the best must-read novels.
 Or perhaps you might like to look through 15 inspiring self-development books, or 20 of the best history books for something more specific.
-For further recommendations and discussions, you might also be interested in joining the Rest Less Book Club.

 7. Learn a new skill or enroll on an online learning course